pikvm/pikvm/pages/Community_FAQ.md

 # Community FAQ

 ### Can this be used for gaming?
 Why not?
-- ❗No:exclamation:, the max bus lanes the Pi provides, is not enough to support anything faster then 30 FPS.
+- ❗No:exclamation:, the max bus lanes the Pi provides, is not enough to support anything faster than 30 FPS.
 Your better off looking at other solutions for this.
 - ❗No:exclamation:, PiKVM does not capture and transmit audio at this time.
-The ddevelopers have indicated that this may be available for the v3 hat at some point in the future, but it is not a priority for development at this time.
+The developers have indicated that this may be available for the v3 hat at some point in the future, but it is not a priority for development at this time.

 ### Can this do 4K?
 - For the CSI Bridge, ❗No:exclamation:. there is not enough bandwidth in the CSI bus for that much data.
 1080p50 will max out the bandwidth